goghcore/2021-data-salary-data-analysis/README.md

 ## Methods
 This analysis employs a combination of descriptive analysis, linear regression, and clustering techniques to gain insights into the factors influencing data professional salaries.

-Descriptive analysis: The data is examined using descriptive statistics to identify factors such as weekly working hours, number of databases, primary database, job title, and education level that may impact salary levels.
+**Descriptive analysis**: The data is examined using descriptive statistics to identify factors such as weekly working hours, number of databases, primary database, job title, and education level that may impact salary levels.

-Linear regression: A linear regression model is employed to analyze the impact of experience levels on salaries.
+**Linear regression**: A linear regression model is employed to analyze the impact of experience levels on salaries.
 By examining the relationship between years of experience and salary levels, this technique provides insights into the influence of experience on earning potential.

-Clustering using Principal Component Analysis (PCA): Principal Component Analysis is applied to uncover underlying patterns and groupings within the dataset.
+**Clustering using Principal Component Analysis (PCA)**: Principal Component Analysis is applied to uncover underlying patterns and groupings within the dataset.
 By performing clustering analysis, five distinct clusters of data professionals are identified, shedding light on salary variations and other factors within each cluster.

+## Tools
+The tools used in this project include Excel, Python and Tableau.

+Excel is utilized for data organization and storage of query outputs.
+Python libraries such as numpy, pandas, matplotlib, seaborn, and scikit-learn are employed for data manipulation, analysis, visualization, and regression modeling.
+Tableau is utilized to create a storyboard with interactive visualizations for effective communication of the findings.

 ## Result & Recommendations
 The analysis reveals that years of experience with the primary database or in data jobs are not reliable indicators of salary levels.
 Other factors, such as weekly working hours and number of databases, as well as categorical factors like primary database, job title, and education level, may impact salary.
 Future analysis should consider these factors to comprehensively assess the various factors that may impact salary.